jamestowers/wordpress-webpack-hmr-starter/README.md

-# Webpack dev server setup with Hot Module Reloading for Wordpress
+# Webpack dev server setup with Hot Module Reloading for Wordpress, uses PostCSS

+1. Copy the contents of the repo into your theme folder

+2. run `npm install` to install dependencies

+3. Update the contents of `env.config.js` to match your theme

+4. run `npm run start` to start the dev server, changes to php, js and css files will be automatically reloaded, css and js changes won't require a page refresh

-Copy the contents of the repo into your theme folder, and run `npm run dev` to start the dev server When you are ready to publish the theme, run `npm build` to dump the built theme into the `build` folder, upload that version to your wordpress install
+5. When you are ready to publish the theme, run `npm build` to dump the built theme into the `build` folder, upload that version to your wordpress install